ailenus/java-notes/readme.md

 Map<String, String> syncCapitals = Collections.synchronizedMap(capitals);
 for (String key: syncCapitals.keySet()) {
     System.out.println(key + " is the capital of " + syncCapitals.get(key));
     syncCapitals.remove(key);   // throws ConcurrentModificationException
 }
 ```

 ### Threading Problems

-- *race condition* occurs when two or more threads gain access to a shared resource at the same time
+- *race condition* occurs when two or more threads gain access to shared resource at same time
-    - this shared resource should be accessed sequentially
+  - shared resource should be accessed sequentially
   - fix with `synchronized` or `Lock`
 - *deadlock* occurs when locking threads are waiting on each other to free locks that they themselves hold
   - fix with getting locks in the same order among all threads
 - *livelock* similar to deadlock in that threads involved are stuck, making no progress
-    - but in deadlocks threads are doing nothing, in livelocks threads are busy with actions but repeatedly triggering the same conditions
+  - in deadlocks threads are doing nothing, and in livelocks threads are busy with actions but repeatedly triggering
+same conditions
-    - a risk with some algorithms that detect and recover from deadlocks; if more than one process takes action, the deadlock detection algorithm can be repeatedly triggered
+  - risk with some algorithms that detect and recover from deadlocks
+  - if more than one process takes action, deadlock detection algorithm can be repeatedly triggered
-    - difficult to detect as threads are active (just stuck in an endless cycle)
+  - difficult to detect as threads are active (just stuck in cycle)
-- *starvation* occurs when a thread is unable to access a required resource
+- *starvation* occurs when thread is unable to access required resource
-    - can happen to low-priority threads if the resource is in high demand by higher-priority threads
+  - can happen to low-priority threads if resource in high demand by higher-priority threads

 ## Localisation